-Rule 82 Codification of Community legislation
+Rule 82 Official consolidation of Community legislation

-When a Commission proposal for official codification of Community legislation is submitted to Parliament, it shall be referred to the committee responsible.
-Where the committee ascertains that there is no change of substance from existing Community legislation, the procedure without report laid down in Rule 143(1) shall be followed.
+When a Commission proposal for official consolidation of Community legislation is submitted to Parliament, it shall be referred to the committee responsible for legal matters.
+Provided that it is ascertained that the proposal does not entail any change of substance to existing Community legislation, the procedure laid down in Rule 143(1) shall be followed.